-It is every biker’s dream to enjoy a smooth ride to wherever he/she wants to go, whether heading to work, school, or on a cross-country run.
+It is every biker’s dream, including mine, to enjoy a smooth ride to wherever he/she wants to go, whether heading to work, school, or on a cross-country run. and I have unlocked the secret.
 A good road bike needs a good, new set of wheels (front and rear) to sail effortlessly on the road.

-This complete guide will take you through the processes of identifying the right road bike wheels for your bike.
+This complete guide will take you through the process of identifying the right road bike wheels for your bike.

 The Components of a Bike Wheel

 Technically, every road bike wheel has its components that you must be aware of so that you can choose the most appropriate, new road bike wheel for your bike.

 When you ride your bike, the wheel rotates around the hub which sits at its axis.
 The axle, which attaches the wheel to the bike, is part of the hub.
 There is a freehub mechanism on your bike’s rear wheel, except your bike has a fixed wheel, and this feature makes it possible for your bike to coast and can power forward when you step hard on the pedals.